1980 eruption of Mount St. Helens: Landslide and climactic phase

 As May 18 dawned, Mount St. Helens' activity did not show any change from the pattern of the preceding month.
 The rates of bulge movement and sulfur dioxide emission, and ground temperature readings did not reveal any changes indicating a catastrophic eruption.
 USGS volcanologist David A. Johnston was on duty at an observation post around 6 mi north of the volcano.
-At 6:00am Johnston's measurements did not indicate any unusual activity.
+At 6:00 am Johnston's measurements did not indicate any unusual activity.

-At 8:32 am, a magnitude 5.1 earthquake centered directly below the north slope triggered that part of the volcano to slide, approximately 7–20seconds after the shock, followed a few seconds later by the main volcanic blast.
+At 8:32 am, a magnitude 5.1 earthquake centered directly below the north slope triggered that part of the volcano to slide, approximately 7–20 seconds after the shock, followed a few seconds later by the main volcanic blast.
 The sector collapse, the largest subaerial landslide in recorded history, traveled at 110 to 155 mph and moved across Spirit Lake's west arm.
 Part of it hit a 1,150 ft ridge about 6 mi north.
 Some of the slide spilled over the ridge, but most of it moved 13 mi down the North Fork Toutle River, filling its valley up to 600 ft deep with avalanche debris.
 An area of about 24 mi2 was covered, and the total volume of the deposit was about 0.7 mi3.